tsivarev/vk-php-sdk/README.md

 This library has been created using the VK API JSON Schema.
 It can be found [here](https://github.com/VKCOM/vk-api-schema).
 It uses VK API [version](https://vk.com/dev/versions) 5.69.

+## 1. Installation

 The VK PHP SDK can be installed using Composer by running the following command:

 ```sh
 composer require vk/php-sdk
 ```

+## 2. Initialization

+Create VKAPIClient object using the following code: